 Top-selling Spanish duo Amaral, named for vocalist Eva Amaral, play a kind of Latin-infused pop/rock, tailor-made to appeal to the Spanish market, not necessarily in an opportunistic way, I suspect.
 2005's Pajaros en la Cabeza (their fourth album) sounds like the kind of music Spanish twenty- and thirty-somethings might listen to when they've grown out of their various teenage phases: tuneful, slightly 'alt.rock', with plenty of local stylistic input, some tracks (Revolución, Big Bang) sounding more sub-U2 than others, with plenty of Mediterranean balladry.
 Guitarist Juan Aguirre, crediting himself as "Los Aguirre", plays supposed Mellotron, with flutes all over opener El Universo Sobre Mí.

 Amarok (the Inuit word for 'wolf', also used as an album title by Mike Oldfield) are an extremely pleasant surprise; a modern progressive band who don't sound like either a poor cousin of Arena or an unholy cross between Dream Theater and Spock's Beard.
 They mix old-school symphonic progressive rock with Spanish and 'World' influences, incorporating any number of unusual acoustic instruments (saz, dulcimer, kalimba, and many neither you nor I have ever heard of) into their sound, making for a wonderful hybrid of prog and folk, sounding like no-one else.
 They are apparently heavily into the environment, going as far as to record 2000's Tierra de Especias (their fourth album overall) entirely using solar power.
 That album and its follow-up, 2002's Mujer Luna, are recommended to everyone looking for something a little different in their prog, with great material and a genuinely original sound.
-Sadly, their latest release reviewed here, 2004's Quentadharkën, is also their weakest, suffering from the twin handicaps of over-length and not enough top-notch material, leading them to even include a brief and unnecessary drum solo in the rather average Labirintos De Piedra, but is still worth hearing compared to the bulk of the current scene.
+Sadly, 2004's Quentadharkën, is their weakest release, suffering from the twin handicaps of over-length and not enough top-notch material, leading them to even include a brief and unnecessary drum solo in the rather average Labirintos De Piedra, but is still worth hearing compared to the bulk of the current scene.

 2007's Sol de Medianoche is a step back in the right direction; not short, but rather shorter than its less illustrious predecessor.
 Top tracks include opener Sephiroth, the Chinese-flavoured Xiöngmao I and the lengthy Midnight Sun, while, instrumentally, the hammer dulcimer section on Ishak The Fisherman is especially noteworthy.
 Samplotron strings on strings on opener Sephiroth, Wendigo, Ishak The Fisherman and Midnight Sun, but as usual, it's a minor player in their instrumental palette.
 All of these albums feature sampled Mellotron, far too 'smooth' to be the real thing; listen to Tierra Boreal from Quentadharkën to hear a classic example of 'stretched' choir.
 None of them over-use it, which is good to hear, compared with any number of bands I've heard slathering samples over their album like an overly-thick layer of cheap margarine on a horrid white-bread sandwich.
-Individual performances are sort of irrelevant; suffice to say, they're used with taste throughout, in keeping with the excellent music.
+Individual performances are sort of irrelevant; suffice to say, they're used with taste throughout, in keeping with the largely excellent music.

 Amaze Knight are an Italian progressive metal outfit, who released their debut, The Key, in 2012.
 Unsurprisingly, it's influenced (of course) by market leaders Dream Theater, although the band throw in a few typically Italian touches, especially in the quieter sections, notably the solo piano part in best track, the third part of Liberation, A New Day.
 Generally speaking, all five tracks hover around the ten-minute mark and show a better understanding of long-form construction and dynamics than many of their contemporaries, although they revert to generic downtuned riffology too often for this listener's tastes.
 Max Tempia plays keys, including real Hammond and sampled Mellotron, with string chords and a flute line on part two of Liberation, The Reflection, although that would appear to be our lot.